 I’m considering getting a new dog, but don’t know whether I am too old.
 Do you think anyone is ever too old to get a dog?

 Firstly, credit to you for putting the welfare of your potential pet first.
 Many people – young or old – give in to the temptation of owning a dog without really thinking about whether it’s the right thing to do.

-I don’t think there is a defined age when you shouldn’t get a dog, but as you get older there are certainly some considerations you should take into account.
+The quick answer is that I don’t think there is a defined age when you shouldn’t get a dog, but as you get older there are certainly some considerations you should take into account.

 The main question is whether you’re able to provide a wonderful life and home for your dog.
 This is less about your age and more about your capabilities and health.